dirac-institute/kbmod/docs/source/user_manual/results_filtering.rst

 ----------

 Clustering is used to combine duplicates found during the initial search.
 Since each combination of starting pixels and velocity is considered separately, we might see multiple results corresponding to the same true object.
 For example, if we have an object starting at pixel (10, 15) we might see enough brightness in an adjacent pixel (10, 16) to register a trajectory starting in that location as well.

+In the extreme case imagine a bright object centered at (10, 15) and moving at (vx, vy) = (5.0, -5.0).
+We might find "matches" for this object using trajectories starting at (10, 15), (9, 15), (9, 14), (10, 16), etc. Worse yet, if we use a fine grid of velocities, we might find matches starting at (10, 15) with velocities (5, -5), (4.9, -5), (5.1, -5), etc. The number of combinations explodes and can swamp the users abilities to sort through the results by hand.

+But how do we tell which trajectories are "close"?
+If we only look at the pixel locations at a given time point (event t=0), we might combined two trajectories with very different velocities that happen to pass near the same pixel at that time.
+Even if this is not likely for real objects, we might merge a real object with a noisy false detection.

 The `scikit-learn <https://scikit-learn.org/stable/>`_ ``DBSCAN`` algorithm performs clustering the trajectories.
 The algorithm can cluster the results based on a combination of position, velocity, and angle as specified by the parameter cluster_type, which can take on the values of: